QuantumAI4Bio/AdaptiveFlow-VS/README-AWS.md

-## Getting Started with VirtualFlow
+## Getting Started with AdaptiveFlow

-This initial setup is required when either VirtualFlow VFLP or VFVS is used.
+This initial setup is required when either AdaptiveFlow AFLP or AFVS is used.
 The same AWS setup can be used for both workflows, so it does not need to be duplicated if it is already deployed.

 ### Create an S3 bucket for data (input and output)